How to Replace a Broken Window

 - Order a replacement pane from an experienced glazier.
 If you are not sure of the dimensions, remove the window frame and bring it to the specialist.
 If you’re experienced working with glass, you can cut your own pane with a glass cutter.

 - Install the new window pane.
 Make sure the glass is the correct size, and then carefully insert it with a glazier’s tool and putty.

 If these steps seem too complicated, call the experts at Glass Doctor to replace your broken window.
 We will either repair or replace your window, take accurate measurements and fix your window quickly and efficiently.

 Do I Need to Replace a Broken Window?

-If a window is completely shattered, you'll want to replace it immediately to prevent injury.
+If a window is completely shattered, you’ll want to replace it immediately to prevent injury and protect your home.
 For cracked windows, you may be wondering whether it has to be completely replaced or just repaired.